Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

-# Arteficial Intelligence - Much ado  ... fussing?
+# Arteficial Intelligence - Much ado about  ... fussing?

 Artificial Intelligence is a hot theme in 2023, again<sup>😾</sup>.
 Don't try to dodge - in my city "AI" and "ChatGPT" saturate the program of the summer digital festival (every other lecture names them).